purduerov/X12-Super/Readme.md

 	This can be accessed easier via:
 		`git config --global alias.sup 'submodule update --init --recursive'` so that you can then type `git sup`

+When you cd into a submodule, you will be in a detached HEAD state.
+You will want to `git switch` or `git checkout` a branch.
+To find the branches, run `git branch` or `git branch -r` to see remote branches.

 To get the latest version of each submodule, run:
-	`git submodule foreach [--recursive] git pull`
+	`git submodule foreach --recursive git pull`.
+	Note: you must be on a branch in order to do this.

-To set up a new submodule
+To set up a new submodule, run:
 	`git submodule add link.copied.from.github`